ocaml/opam/doc/pages/Manual.md

   compiler in the list will be chosen for creating the initial switch if `--bare` wasn't specified.

-- <a id="configfield-depext-enable">`depext-enable: <bool>`</a>:
+- <a id="configfield-depext">`depext: <bool>`</a>:
-	enable the depext mechanism.
-Opam needs to interact with the system-wide package manager in some cases: packages can declare dependencies on system packages (typically, bindings to C libraries, e.g. SDL, require the library to be installed), in an OS-dependent way.
-Then, opam will do its best to interact with your system, checking their availability, and triggering their installation if needed.";
+  enable or disable system dependency handling.
+When packages declare dependencies on system packages using the [depexts](#opamfield-depexts) field (typically, bindings to C libraries like SDL, require the library to be installed, which is outside the scope of opam), if this is set to `true` (the default), opam will check the availability of such dependencies using the host system package manager, and prompt the user to install them when needed.

-- <a id="configfield-depext-no-consistency-checks">`depext-no-consistency-checks: <bool>`</a>:
+- <a id="configfield-depext-run-installs">`depext-run-installs: <bool>`</a>:
-  check that the system dependencies of already installed packages are still present

-- <a id="configfield-depext-print-only">`depext-print-only: <cool>`</a>:
-  don't run any system-related commands, instead print them and pause.
-Useful if you don't or can't use `sudo`.
+  if `true` (the default), opam is allowed to run installations through the host system package manager (_e.g._ `apt`, `yum` or `brew`) when required for the installation of opam packages through their [depexts](#opamfield-depexts).
+  This is generally done through `sudo`, and always after prompting the user (unless `--yes` was specified). if disabled, the installation command is printed to stdout, and opam pauses to let the user proceed.

-- <a id="configfield-depext-no-root">`depext-no-root: <bool>`</a>:
+- <a id="configfield-depext-cannot-install">`depext-cannot-install: <bool>`</a>:
-	mark all external dependencies that are not already installed as unavailable.
-This can make a lot of packages uninstallable.
+  instructs opam that no system package can be installed on the system.
+Any opam package declaring system dependencies towards a system package that is not yet installed will be marked as unavailable.

 - <a id="configfield-depext-bypass">`depext-bypass: [ <string> ... ] `</a>:
-	assume the listed system packages to be already installed, so they will not be searched for using the package manager of your system.
+  assume the listed system packages to be already installed, bypassing the checks normally done when `depext` is enabled.

 #### switch-config